jazzband/Watson/docs/user-guide/configuration.md

 same tags are always attached to a particular project.

 These automatically attached tags are defined in the `[default_tags]` section of the configuration.
-Each option bellow that section is a project to which tags should be attached.
+Each option in that section is a project to which tags should be attached.
 The entries should follow the pattern: `project = tag1 tag2`.

 You can set default tags for a project from the command line: